New Front Door Cost

 Use a chisel to cut away all of the rotten wood, until you get to the ‘good’ wood.
 You can then use a hairdryer or hot-air gun to dry out the area.
 After the patch is dry, use wood hardener (costs £7 - £32) on the area.
 Once this is dried, use wood filler to pack the space.
 You can then sand and paint the door when it hardens.

-You can hire a trader to do any of these repairs for you, but expect to pay £130 - £200 per day.
+You can hire a trader to do any of these repairs for you but expect to pay £130 - £200 per day.

 front door repair

-Maintaining a Front Door
+Front Door Maintenance

 It’s important to maintain your front door so that you get a longer life span out of it.
 Different types of doors need different upkeep, so here’s a list of all the different doors and what you need to do to keep them new: